DarrenAtherton49/UpNext/Backlog.md

 - 'top/featured' result on the search screen - different viewholder (full width) for the first item
 - Ability to add missing movies (e.g. random videos that aren't in the database)
 - Change detail screen overview maxLines to about 3/4 and add a 'show more' button
+- Hide bottom navigation when keyboard is open and show when keyboard is closed.
+We could do this by sending a view effect to the MainActivity whenever we know the keyboard will be opened and hide the bottom naviation menu from the main activity.